jasenfinch/metabolyseR/README.md

 Many of the explanatory features can be seen to be most highly abundant in the final infection time point `5`.

-Finally, box plots of the trends of individual features can be plotted such as the `N341` feature below.
+Finally, box plots of the trends of individual features can be plotted, such as the `N341` feature below.